CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 }
 ```

 So when do we use the `class` keyword and when do we use function components?
-Class components have special super powers called state and lifecycle (which we will look later).
+Class components have special super powers called state and lifecycle (which we will look at later).
 The rule of thumb is to use functional components, unless you need to use the special super powers of state or lifecycle.

 ### Class Methods